🔎 AIGC Detection¶

 -

-This paper constructs the first benchmark for detecting LLM-generated classical Chinese poetry, ChangAn (30,664 poems), systematically evaluating 12 AI detection methods across different text granularities and generation strategies, revealing severe limitations of current Chinese text detectors in the classical poetry domain.
+This paper constructs ChangAn (containing 30,664 poems), the first detection benchmark for LLM-generated classical Chinese poetry.
+It systematically evaluates 12 AI detection methods across various text granularities and generation strategies, revealing the severe limitations of current Chinese text detectors in the classical poetry domain.